ELJOKER900/Roblox-END-RoJack-R-J-/README.md

-(WARNING, SCRIPTS DOES NOT WORKS BECAUSE AN ERROR , PLEASE WAIT) (and the "AntiVirus" not is an antivirus , It is the mask of the virus, which makes no one with the Dex editor suspicious)
+(WARNING, SCRIPTS DOES NOT WORKS BECAUSE AN ERROR , PLEASE WAIT) (and the "AntiVirus" not is an antivirus , It is the mask of the virus, which makes no one with the Dex editor suspicious) (And i need help to make that script executes on all players )